Irys-xyz/arweave/README.md

 })
 ```

-> We strongly advise that you check the status and number of confirmations for a given txid before integrating it elsewhere (for example, if you plan to integrate a txid into an NFT contract), even if you have received a ‘200’ status response.

 #### Getting a transaction

-Fetch a transaction from the connected arweave node.
-The data and tags are base64 encoded, these can be decoded using the built in helper methods.
+Unlike `arweave-js` the returned data and tags are automatically decoded from base64.

-*Due to how the API has evolved over time and with larger transaction support, the `data` field is no longer _guaranteed_ to be returned from the network as part of the transaction json, therefore, it is not recommended that you use this function for fetching data anymore.
-You should update your applications to use [`arweave.transactions.getData()`](#get-transaction-data) instead, this will handle small transactions, as well as the reassembling of chunks for larger ones, it can also benefit from gateway optimisations.*
+>Due to how the API has evolved over time and with larger transaction support, the `data` field is no longer _guaranteed_ to be returned from the network as part of the transaction json, therefore, it is not recommended that you use this function for fetching data.
+You should use [`arweave.transactions.getData()`](#get-transaction-data) instead, as it will handle small transactions, as well as the reassembling of chunks for larger ones while benefiting from gateway optimisations.*

 ```js
 const transaction = arweave.transactions.get('hKMMPNh_emBf8v_at1tFzNYACisyMQNcKzeeE1QE9p8').then(transaction => {